tlswg/tls13-spec/draft-ietf-tls-tls13.md

 after specific events.
 For instance, the server might send a new ticket after post-handshake authentication in order to encapsulate the additional client authentication state.
+Multiple tickets are useful for clients for a variety of purposes, including:

+- Opening multiple parallel HTTP connections.
-Multiple tickets are useful for clients that perform connection racing across interfaces and address families via, e.g., Happy Eyeballs {{RFC6555}} or related techniques.
+- Performing connection racing across interfaces and address families via, e.g., Happy Eyeballs {{RFC6555}} or related techniques.

 Clients SHOULD attempt to use each ticket no more than once, with more recent tickets being used first.